Daily Dose Of ‘General Hospital’: Laura Blasts Kevin, Kristina Gets Deeper Into DOD

 Wednesday’s General Hospital revealed the dramatic aftermath of the Ryan Chamberlain fiasco.
 Ava is in anguish, Laura is devastated, and Kristina is getting herself deeper and deeper into the cult that has her turning her back on everyone she loves and care about.

 Shiloh sure is getting around.
 He is well on his way to making sure that Kristina is lured further away from her friends and family.
-General Hospital spoilers for Thursday reveals that he will be paying a visit with Oscar Nero, as reported by SheKnows Soaps.
+General Hospital spoilers for Thursday reveals that he will be paying a visit to Oscar Nero, as reported by SheKnows Soaps.
 The teen is back at GH with Kim and Drew by his side.
 Terry wants to run more tests on Oscar.
 Shiloh wants to help Oscar and his family, but spoilers tease that Kim rejects his help.

 Harmony is back in Port Charles and it was clear from Wednesday’s episode that she and Shiloh were previously involved.
 The Dawn of Day leader seems to be building his harem of women.
 Harmony wants to move to PC to be closer to him, but he dissuaded her for now.
 However, he did tell her that if she locates a particular woman whose name is not known right now, then he will consider having her move.